American Cockroach Facts

-American cockroaches are one of the largest cockroaches that invade homes.
-Adults can be slightly more than 50 cm long.
+Length: Adults can be slightly more than 50 mm (3 inches) long.

-Adult American cockroaches are reddish brown or mahogany colored.
+Color: Adult American cockroaches are reddish brown or mahogany colored.
 The area behind their heads is outlined with a yellow band.
-Immature American roach nymphs are grayish brown.
-As they mature, their color becomes more reddish brown.

 Both male and female American cockroaches can fly.
 The wings develop when the roaches become adults.